-A draft Statement of Accounts for Norwich Regeneration Limited has been prepared and will be subject to audit by Aston Shaw.
-The accounts will be presented to the company's Board of Directors on 14th June 2018 for approval.
-A copy of the draft accounts may be obtained by request to the Council.
+A Statement of Accounts for Norwich Regeneration Limited has been prepared and audited by Aston Shaw.
+The accounts were approved by the company's Board of Directors on 14th June 2018.
+A copy of the accounts may be obtained by request to the Council.